-- [Report of Findings and Determination] The Committee shall make its findings of fact and its recommendations in writing and transmit them to [the Board of Governors, the President of the University and] the faculty member [-], Dean, and Executive Vice President of Academic Affairs and Provost within fourteen (14) calendar days of the hearing.
-The faculty member may provide a written appeal of the recommendation of the Committee to the Executive Vice President of Academic Affairs and Provost within seven (7) calendar days of notification of the recommendation. - 6.040.7.11.
-Recommendation by the Executive Vice President for Academic Affairs and Provost.
-Following receipt of the findings of fact and recommendations from the Committee, the Executive Vice President of Academic Affairs and Provost shall review the recommendations of the Dean, the Committee, and any appeal made by the faculty member and make a recommendation to the President within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
+Following receipt of the findings of fact and recommendations from the Committee, the

+Executive Vice President of Academic Affairs and Provost shall review the recommendations of the Dean, the Committee, and any appeal made by the faculty member and make a recommendation to the President within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
 The recommendation of the Committee is not binding, but shall be given all due consideration.
-The faculty member and Dean will be notified in writing of the Provost's recommendation to the President within seven (7) days of notification of the recommendation.
+The faculty member and Dean will be notified in writing of the Provost's recommendation.
+The faculty member may provide a written appeal of the Provost's recommendation to the President within seven (7) days of notification of the recommendation.

-- 6.040.7.12.
-Recommendation by the President.
-Following receipt of the recommendation [from the Committee on Tenure] of the Executive Vice President of Academic Affairs and Provost, the [President of the] University President shall [forward his/her] review all recommendations and appeals and make a recommendation to the Board of Governors [irrespective of whether the faculty member or University has appealed the recommendations of the Committee on Tenure] within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
+- 6.040.7.12 Recommendation by the President.
+Following receipt of the recommendation of the Executive Vice President of Academic Affairs and Provost, the University President shall review all recommendations and appeals and make a recommendation to the Board of Governors within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
 The faculty member, Dean, and Executive Vice President of Academic Affairs and Provost will be notified in writing of the President's recommendation.
-[Appeal of Committee Determination.]
-[The appointee may request a review of the decisions of the Committee on Tenure, and shall be accorded a hearing before the Board of Governors of the University.]
-The faculty member [or the University may request a review of the findings and recommendations of the Committee on Tenure before the Board of Governors.
-The request for review must be made within 7 consecutive calendar days after notice of the findings and recommendations of the Committee on Tenure.
-The party requesting review must simultaneously serve a copy of the request for review upon the other party.] may appeal the President's recommendation in writing within seven (7) calendar days by requesting a hearing before the Board of Governors of the University. - 6.040.7.13.
-Hearing of the Board of Governors.
-In the event of an appeal to the Board of Governors, the Board of Governors shall have access to the full record of the case and the appeal documents, and the Board of Governors shall provide for a hearing for the purpose of receiving additional evidence not contained in the record of the case, or the Board of Governors shall remand the matter for further evidence to the Committee [on Tenure].
+The faculty member may appeal the President's recommendation in writing within seven (7) calendar days by requesting a hearing before the Board of Governors of the University. - 6.040.7.13 Hearing of the Board of Governors.
+In the event of an appeal to the Board of Governors, the Board of Governors shall have access to the full record of the case and the appeal documents, and the Board of Governors shall provide for a hearing for the purpose of receiving additional evidence not contained in the record of the case, or the Board of Governors shall remand the matter for further evidence to the Committee.
+The faculty member and the University may file a written argument confined to the issues and evidence previously submitted and contained in the record of the case for consideration by the Board of Governors.
+Any such written arguments shall be filed no fewer than five (5) calendar days before the date scheduled for the review hearing for consideration by the Board of Governors.
+The Board of Governors will attempt to schedule the hearing within 30 calendar days of the recommendation of the President; however, this deadline may be extended if necessary to ensure the attendance of a majority of members.